麻豆学生精品版

 Maintaining Good Diabetes Management Habits

-Stress, like poor sleep, causes blood sugar to go up.
-Stepping outside to look at the beautiful blue sky, looking at family photos, or hugging a pet may seem like simple things, but strategies like these, practiced daily, can have a beneficial effect on stress and blood sugar levels.
-Make a list of activities that bring you joy and peace and would reduce stress; do one of those activities one time per week.
+Stress and poor sleep can causes blood sugar to go up.
+Spending time outside, looking at family photos, or hugging a pet may seem like simple things, but strategies like these鈥攑racticed daily鈥攃an have a beneficial effect on stress and blood sugar levels.
+Make a list of activities that bring you joy and peace, and do one of those activities one time per week.

-Any activity you can get, whether it is standing, walking across the room, or doing chair yoga will benefit your blood sugar.
-When you are watching TV or reading or working, set a timer on the kitchen stove for 60 minutes to break up the inactivity.
+Any type of physical activity, whether it is standing, walking across the room, or doing chair yoga will benefit your blood sugar.
+When you are watching TV, reading, or working, set a timer on the kitchen stove for 60 minutes to break up the inactivity.

-Reach out for support, whether from a family member or friend, or from someone on your healthcare team.
-Talk about your diabetes and your challenges and successes with managing it.
+Talk about your diabetes, and your challenges and successes with managing it.
 Call or text a friend or family member once a week.

 Remember to give yourself a pat on the back for taking the small steps to take care of yourself.
 Celebrate your successes and acknowledge how you feel.
 And when you're ready, add another small step.